The Sunday Sauce (9 Recipes!)

-(Disclosure: this recipe has been updated) The Sunday Sauce is a rich, thick, slow-cooked tomato sauce also known as “Ragu” and Italians love to make it on Sunday for family dinner.
-Here are 9 delicious recipes for the Sunday Sauce, and each one lends itself to being rich, savory, and full of flavor.
-Serve with your favorite pasta and some crusty bread for dipping and you’ll have a fabulous dinner.
+The Sunday Sauce is a rich, thick, slow-cooked tomato sauce also known as “Ragu,” and Italian Americans love to make it on Sundays for family dinner.
+Here are our family’s nine delicious recipes for the Sunday Sauce, and each one lends itself to being rich, savory, and full of flavor.
+Serve with your favorite pasta and some crusty bread for dipping, and you’ll have a fabulous dinner.

 Sunday Sauce is an Italian tradition.
 It is usually a tomato-based sauce simmered with meat such as pork, sausages, and even beef.
 And, some recipes are vegetarian!
-It can also be a non-tomato-based sauce like pasta with Genovese sauce, and our wild mushroom ragu.
+It can also be a non-tomato-based sauce, such as pasta with Genovese sauce, and our wild mushroom ragu.

-There are other popular tomato sauces, some made with ground pork, veal, or beef, like our Mom’s Classic Bolognese Sauce.
+There are other popular recipes for tomato sauces: some made with ground pork, veal, or beef, like our Mom’s Classic Bolognese Sauce.
 Some of them will contain seared meats that are slowly cooked to give the ragu rich flavors, like our Best Pork Ragu Recipe and our Braciole -Sicilian Style, just to name a few.

 1. Mom’s Classic Bolognese Sauce ~ is a rich tomato sauce traditionally made with lean ground beef, along with vegetables, wine, and imported Italian tomatoes.
 It is so versatile, you can use it to make an easy meat lasagna, or just serve it over your favorite pasta, gnocchi, and cheese ravioli.

 4. Spaghetti with Oven-Roasted Tomato Sauce ~ is a “meatless” tomato sauce that is slowly cooked in the oven, not on the stovetop.
-It is made with only 5 ingredients and with fresh ripe tomatoes, not canned tomatoes.
+It is made with only 5 ingredients.
+Plus, this sauce is made with fresh ripe tomatoes, not canned tomatoes.
 And it is divine!

-5. Braciole -Sicilian Style ~ are rollatini meats called Braciole, simmered in a tomato sauce until the meat is perfectly tender, creating incredible flavor.
+5. Braciole -Sicilian Style ~ Ohhhh- this recipe is one of the BEST!
+These are meat rollatini called Braciole, and they’re simmered in a tomato sauce until the meat is perfectly tender, creating incredible flavor.

 6. Best Pork Ragu Recipe ~ is a rich, thick pork sauce made with imported tomatoes, lots of onions, and no garlic, and it is slowly simmered with Italian sweet sausage links and sliced pork tenderloin.
 This is an Exquisite Meal!